Utsavojha2/cloudstack-frontend/README.md

 - Signup/Login UI design
 - Authentication integration with Node.js
 - Feed UI design (IN PROGRESS)
-- End to end tests with Cypress (IN PROGRESS)
+- Setup End to end tests with Cypress (IN PROGRESS)

 ## Learn More